Málaga–Almería road massacre: Flight and massacre

 An estimated 15,000–50,000 civilians, chiefly the elderly, women, and children, fled towards the city of Almería, nearly 125 mi to the east via the main coastal highway, the N-340 road (la carretera N-340).
-Three Nationalist cruisers, the Canarias, Almirante Cerveras and Baleares bombarded the road.
+Three Nationalist cruisers — the heavy cruisers and and the light cruiser — bombarded the road.
 The frantic civilians traveling unprotected along the highway were slaughtered.
 The Republican Air Force was unable to halt the attacks.
 Mothers carrying children were slaughtered, leaving many children along the way.
 The elderly, the injured, and those physically, emotionally, and spiritually incapable of completing the trek were swiftly eradicated.
-Approximately 3,000–5,000 civilians were killed en route to Almería.
+Estimates of the number of deaths vary; whilst a figure of approximately 3000 people had historically been used, historians (including those whose research the original figure had been based on, such as Antonio Nadal) have subsequently indicated that the true figure may have been significantly lower.
+Post-Franco statements by the Spanish government have generally not referred to specific numbers but have merely noted that "the exact number of dead and missing remains unknown".

 Those who reached Almería were largely rejected by the city’s citizens out of fear of the encroaching Nationalist forces.
 Those who declined to evacuate Málaga (approximately 4,000 people) were systematically rounded-up, raped, killed, and piled into mass graves, such as the San Rafael Cemetery.